UB students spend spring break giving back to the community.

 UB law student Kush Patel receives instruction on how to build a gravel pathway from Dave Landymore of the 6th Branch.

-Over spring break, a group of UB law students got together to help improve the quality of life for Baltimore residents, especially those in the neighborhoods around UB.
+Over spring break, groups of UB law students help improve the quality of life for Baltimore residents, especially those in the neighborhoods around UB.

-As part of the Human Rights Alternative Spring Break Project, the law school team volunteered more than 325 hours toward several projects.

-On Sunday, March 16, more than 50 law students, staff members and School of Law Dean Ronald Weich joined with the 6th Branch to clean up Ambrose Kennedy Park, which is only a few blocks from the University.
-In four hours, the volunteers completely transformed the park—building a path, creating green spaces where trees and shrubs will be planted, and helping to assemble a tire pyramid for kids to play on.
-A big thank you to Phi Delta Phi for co-sponsoring the event!
+As part of the Human Rights Alternative Spring Break Project, the law school team has undertaken several community service projects, including cleaning up Ambrose Kennedy Park, which is only a few blocks from the University.
+The volunteers completely transformed the park—building a path, creating green spaces where trees and shrubs will be planted, and helping to assemble a tire pyramid for kids to play on.